Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH: Overview of Information Causality approach

-Here we discuss the basic method that allows one to use information causality type theorems to prove bounds on $\sf{CHSH_q}$.
-Since more precise arguments with better bounds are provided in \S \ref{sec:upperbound}, we omit some of the details.
-For simplicity, we work in the fully independent setting of the information causality game; this has the added benefit of clarifying why we need the strengthened version of information causality principle, Theorem \ref{IC_st}, in order to prove Theorem \ref{main_thm}.
+Here we discuss the basic method that allows one to use information causality type theorems to prove bounds on the value of $\sf{CHSH_q}$ game.
+Since more precise arguments with better bounds are provided in Section \ref{sec:upperbound} and Appendix \ref{app:nonlocal}, we omit some of the details.
+For simplicity, we work in the fully independent setting of the information causality game; this has the added benefit of clarifying why we need the strengthened version of the information causality principle, Theorem \ref{IC_st}, in order to prove Theorem \ref{main_thm}.
 In this section, for the ease of notation, we use a slightly different convention from other sections by taking Alice's input to be indexed from $0$ to $N-1$, as opposed to $1$ to $N$.

 The idea is best captured in the noiseless setting: assume that we have a (quantum or whatever) strategy that allows us to win the $\sf CHSH_q$ game with probability $1$.
 Let us see that this leads to some unlikely consequences.